cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

+The three main business requirements were split in several user stories which were translated in Machine Learning Tasks.
+**All the tasks were manually tested and function as expected.**

 ### Business Requirement 1: Data Visualization
 >The client is interested in having a study that visually differentiates a cherry leaf affected by powdery mildew from a healthy one.

 In terms of **User Story**:
+- As a client I want to navigate easily around an interactive dashboard so that I can view and understand the data presented.
 - As a client I want to display the "mean" and "standard deviation" images for cherry leaves that are healthy and cherry leaves that contain powery mildew so that I can visully differentiate cherry leaves.
 - As a client I want to display the difference between an average cherry leaf that is healthy and cherry leaf that contains powdery mildew, so that I can visually differentiate cherry leaves.
 - As a client I wan to display an image montage for cherry leaves that are Healthy and cherry leaves that contain powdery mildew so that I can visually differentiate cherry leaves.